maticnetwork/zkevm-docs/docs/protocol/transaction-execution.md

 Verification of transactions on L1 will take 1 week only in the case when an **Emergency State is activated** or the **aggregator does not batch any proofs at all**.

-If a sequenced batch is not aggregated in 7 days, the emergency mode is activated.
+Additionally, the emergency mode is activated if a sequenced batch is not aggregated in 7 days.
 Please refer to [<ins>this guide</ins>](emergency-state.md) to understand more about the Emergency State.

 :::